Auto Design - Advanced Settings

 Choose the legend and data attribute used for phase volume Evaluation.

-This legend is used in preference to any other evaluation legend configured within the current project (say, as part of reserves evaluation).
-Hence, it is referred to as an 'override' legend.
+This legend is used in preference to any other evaluation legend configured within the current project, so it acts as an override legend.

-Tip: use the Pit Data control bar to display your planning model to quickly review your evaluation legend to make sure it is fit for purpose.
+Tip: Use the Pit Data control bar to display your planning model so you can quickly review your evaluation legend.

-To force a particular evaluation legend to be used, check Override Default Legend, which enables the following options:
+To force a particular evaluation legend to be used, select Override Default Legend, which enables the following options:

 -

-Legend—select a legend that represents evaluation categories for the selected Column (see below).
-You can also select <none>, which will report only the accumulated total TONNES and VOLUME for the generated phase volume.
+Legend – Select a legend that represents evaluation categories for the selected Column.
+You can also select <none>, which reports only the accumulated total TONNES and VOLUME for the generated phase volume.

 -

-Column—select the numeric data attribute that will be evaluated.
+Column—Select the numeric data attribute to evaluate.
 If <none> is selected, summary TONNES and VOLUMES are calculated for the phase volume.

 -